 4 - Dried Figs

-Next up, we have the delicious and versatile dried figs. These sweet and chewy fruits are a fantastic substitute for sultanas in baking.
+These sweet and chewy fruits are a fantastic substitute for sultanas in baking (Ficus carica).

-They add a subtle sweetness and a hint of nuttiness to your recipes, making them perfect for cakes, bread, or even as toppings on salads.
-Use equal amounts of dried figs as you would sultanas in your recipe.
+They add a subtle sweetness and a hint of nuttiness to your recipes, making them perfect for cakes, bread, or even as toppings on salads, or try them with sun-dried tomatoes in creamy pasta for a sweet-savory twist.

 Check out our article on fig substitutes for more ideas on how to use this tasty fruit in your cooking adventures.